The information on this page needs to be updated.

-The library is home to five significant sculptures that reflect a long-established commitment to the area’s cultural life.
+The library is home to four significant sculptures that reflect a long-established commitment to the area’s cultural life.
 Read about them here and enjoy them each time you visit the library.

 Circle of Friends was installed at the corner of Dewey and Eau Claire Streets in July, 2012.
 It is described by sculptor Karen Crain of Littleton, Colorado, as a tribute to her family and all the books her children enjoyed while growing up.
 The titles on the band around the piece echo how books encompass our lives and become a valuable part of who we are.
 The titles on the band include: “Anne of Green Gables,” “The BFG [Big Friendly Giant],” “The Borrowers,” “Island of the Blue Dolphins,” “Mrs. Frisby and the Rats of NIHM,” “The Secret Garden” and “Wrinkle in Time.”
 At the base of the piece, on a smaller scale, is a scene of a girl paddling a canoe with dolphins jumping about, inspired by “Island of the Blue Dolphins.”
 The other side has a vine-covered stone wall with a door that leads to “Secret Garden.”